yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-tservers.md

 {{< note title="Note" >}}

-For any cluster, the number of nodes on which the YB-TServer services need to be started **must** equal, or exceed, the replication factor in order for any table to get created successfully.
+The number of nodes of a cluster on which the YB-TServer server needs to be started **must** equal or exceed the replication factor in order for any table to get created successfully.

 {{< /note >}}